 Alliums come up year after year and their violet, globe-like flowers look great with early roses.
 Alliums and other members of the onion family are said to ward off aphids, prevent rose black spot and even make the scent of roses stronger.

 Purple orbs of allium flowers

 Erysimum ‘Bowles’s Mauve’

-The perennial wallflower, Erysimum ‘Bowles’s Mauve’, starts flowering in spring, and continues through summer – a great foil for white, pink, crimson or red roses.
-It then continues flower for the rest of the year – keep deadheading it.
+The perennial wallflower, Erysimum ‘Bowles’s Mauve’, starts flowering in spring and continues through summer – a great foil for white, pink, crimson or red roses.
+It then continues to flower for the rest of the year – keep deadheading it.